 Once upon a time, long ago, another movement of conviction challenged the status quo.
 Those in power moved to quash the movement, but a wise man said the following: “I say to you now, stay away from these men and leave them alone.
 If this teaching and work is from men, it will come to nothing.
 If it is from God, you will not be able to stop it.
 You may even find yourselves fighting against God.”
 (Acts 5:38-39, NLV).

-Steve Allred served as an Adventist pastor for 14 years before recently stepping down to be a stay at home dad and practice law part time.
-Steve lives in Auburn, California with his beautiful wife, two energetic kids, a couple of chickens and a cat.
+Steve Allred served as an Adventist pastor for 14 years before recently transitioning to be a stay at home dad and practice law part time, providing legal counsel to various Adventist church entities.
+Steve is a fourth-generation Seventh-day Adventist who passionately loves the church, it’s biblical message and God-given mission.
+He lives in Auburn, California with his beautiful wife, two energetic kids, a flock of chickens and a cat.

 For those interested, there is a plethora of books written and published by self-supporting ministries on this topic.
 For a sampling, check out this webpage: http://www.tithetruth.com/resources.htm.